cozy/cozy-doctypes/docs/io.cozy.files.md

 This doctype is used to store settings for files.
 It is currenly only used for the qualification migration service.

 - lastProcessedFileDate: {string} the `cozyMetadata.updatedAt` date of the last processed file.
 It is used to know from where the query should be starting on an index sorted by date.

+## `io.cozy.files.encryption`

+This doctype is used to store encryption keys for directories.
+The encryption keys are stored encrypted in the same way than bitwarden's [ciphers](https://docs.cozy.io/cozy-doctypes/com.bitwarden.ciphers.html), and are used to encrypt/decrypt files' binary inside the directory.

+- `_id`: {string} refers to its directory id: `io.cozy.files/<dirID>`
+- `key`: {string} the encrypted key, used to encrypt/decrypt files inside the directory.